Thatiparthy-Akhil/cricket-cms/README.md

 - MySQL (version 8.x or higher)

 ### Installation

+#### Step 1: Clone the Repository
+1. Open your terminal or command prompt.
-1. Clone the repository:
+2. Clone the repository to your local machine:
    ```bash
    git clone https://github.com/yourusername/cricket-cms-api.git
    cd cricket-cms-api
    ```

+#### Step 2: Install Dependencies
+1. Ensure you are in the root directory of the cloned repository.
-2. Install the dependencies:
+2. Install the required dependencies:
    ```bash
    npm install
    ```

-3. Create a `.env` file in the root directory and add the following environment variables:
+#### Step 3: Create the `.env` File
+1. In the root directory, create a new file named `.env`.
+2. Add the following environment variables to the `.env` file:
    ```env
    ACCESS_TOKEN_SECRET=your_access_token_secret
    DB_HOST=localhost